-EXISTING DEVELOPMENT: The subject property is currently developed with a small shed and a dense covering of native trees.
-The property fronts on Cagle Road to the north and Antler Lane to the east.
+EXISTING DEVELOPMENT: The subject property is currently undeveloped developed and is rectangular in shape.
+The property fronts on Pine Drive to the west.
 The grade of the property is relatively even.

 SURROUNDING LAND USES: Surrounding properties are zoned Residential Single Family that are similar in shape and size.